Specific entry and selection requirements for specialty training programme are detailed in nationally-agreed person specifications.

 Evidence of Dental Foundation Training (DFT) or Vocational Training (VT)

-One criterion for posts other than DFT/VT is that applicants may need to evidence their completion of DFT/VT.
-As per the relevant person specification this can be proven in 1 of 2 ways.
+You may need to evidence completion of DFT/VT.
+As per the relevant person specification this can be proven in different ways.

-• If an overseas dental school graduate (non-UK/EEA): Completion of UK DFT/VT or hold a Certificate of Demonstration of Completion of Performers List Validation by Experience (PLVE) signed by the postgraduate dental dean from the area in which equivalence was demonstrated.
+• Certificate of Demonstration of Completion of Performers List Validation by Experience (PLVE) signed by the postgraduate dental dean from the area in which equivalence was demonstrated

-Applicants currently undertaking a UK Dental Core Training year 2 (DCT2) post
+If you are currently undertaking a UK Dental Core Training year 2 (DCT2) post:

-If you're currently in a UK Dental Core Training year 2 (DCT2) post, you do not need to provide any further evidence at the time of application.
-However, any offer of a training post will be conditional on successful completion of DCT2.
-You'll be required to provide a certificate of completion of DCT2 or evidence of satisfactory Review of Competence Progression (RCP) outcome to your employing Trust prior to commencement.
+You do not need to provide any further evidence at the time of application, however any offer of a training post will be conditional on successful completion of DCT2.
+You'll be required to provide a certificate of completion of DCT2, or evidence of satisfactory Review of Competence Progression (RCP) outcome, to your employing Trust prior to commencement.

-Applicants who've previously completed a UK DCT2 post
+If you have previously completed a UK DCT2 post:

-• If you've successfully completed a UK DCT2 post which commenced on or after August 2016 , you're required to provide a certificate of completion of DCT2 or evidence of satisfactory RCP outcome at the time of application.
+• If your DCT2 post commenced on or after August 2016 , you're required to provide a certificate of completion of DCT2 or evidence of satisfactory RCP outcome at the time of application.
 You must attach scanned or PDF copies of your certificate or RCP outcome to your application.

-• If you do not currently hold an NCDCE, you'll need to apply for a certificate through the process detailed on the NHS Education for Scotland website.
+• If you do not hold an NCDCE2, you'll need to apply for one through the process detailed on the NHS Education for Scotland website.
 If you're unsuccessful in being awarded a certificate you will not be eligible for appointment to specialty training and will be removed from the recruitment process.

 Right to work in the UK